 \section{Conclusion}

-In this work, we discussed the importance of performing localization under consistent assumptions over dynamics.
-While most localization methods rely on the the static world assumption, we argue that more realistic assumptions over dynamics are necessary.
-We propose that properties of movability and motion are distinct, and that the property of an object being movable does not change over time.
-Violating these assumptions increases the localization error due to the mismatch between the map and semi-static or dynamic measurements treated as static.
-We also proposed a method to partition measurements according to their dynamic properties through a combination of dynamic object filtering and semantic segmentation.
-Finally, we used these filtered measurement to build a mapping-localization framework that is consistent with our proposed assumptions over dynamics.
+In this work, we argue that the dichotomy of dividing the world into static and dynamic components is not sufficient for mapping.
+We showed that violating the static world assumption increases the localization error due to the mismatch between the map and semi-static or dynamic measurements treated as static.
+We additionally proposed a method to partition measurements according to their dynamic properties through dynamic object filtering and semantic segmentation.
+Finally, we used the proposed method to build a mapping-localization framework consistent with assumptions over dynamics.

-The proposed methods were tested with 112 localization experiments with real-world data gathered over seven different days spanning nine days in a regular city traffic scenario.
-The results show that by having consistent assumptions by either using a map only consisting of static measurements or using only static measurements for the localization, or both, the localization error lowered in terms of \gls{ate}.
+The proposed methods were tested with 112 localization experiments with real-world data gathered over seven days spanning nine days in a city traffic scenario.
+The results show that by using a map consisting of static measurements, using only static measurements for localization, or both, the localization error lowered in terms of \gls{ate}.
 More importantly, the variance of the error decreased significantly.

-While the data set used in this work was gathered in a relatively static urban setting, the proposed methods would likely be even more useful in environments containing more semi-static objects.
-However, in environments where there are only very few or no static objects, the proposed method must be extended to leverage the measurements from other dynamic classes, without relaxing the consistent assumptions over dynamics.
+While the data set in this work was gathered in a relatively static urban setting, the proposed methods would likely be even more useful in environments containing more semi-static objects.
+However, in environments with few or no static objects, the proposed method must be extended to leverage the measurements from other dynamic classes without relaxing the consistent assumptions over dynamics.

-In conclusion, we showed that localization under consistent assumptions over dynamics increases the localization accuracy in terms of \gls{ate}.
-This is a specific result from the general fact that the closer the model resembles the entity it represents, the better the model performs.
-This paves a way for new interesting research topics.
-By using more realistic models of dynamics of the environment, the localization accuracy could be further improved.
-More importantly, the improved dynamic modeling could enable localization in more challenging environments, where current methods fail.
-Whereas in this work we studied only the localization accuracy, the more realistic dynamic properties in the map could improve performance in other important application areas of mobile robotics, such as mapping and path planning.
+In conclusion, we showed that consistent assumptions over dynamics increase localization accuracy.
+This result highlights the need for more realistic models of dynamics.
+The use of such models could enable localization in more challenging environments where current methods fail.
+Moreover, while in this work, we studied only localization accuracy, the proposed methods and assumptions could improve performance in other essential capabilities of mobile robotics, such as mapping and path planning.